Inaugural board

 Co-chair

-Mark Thompson is Chairman of Ancestry.com, an advisor to the Supervisory Board of Axel Springer SE and a Trustee of the Royal Shakespeare Company.
+Sir Mark is also the Chairman of Ancestry.com, and Deputy Chair of the Royal Shakespeare Company.

 He joined the BBC from Channel 4 where he was Chief Executive from 2002 to 2004.
 Before Channel 4 he held a series of senior posts at the BBC including Director of Television.
 His BBC career began as production trainee.
 He went on to edit several news programmes including The Nine O’clock News and Panorama before becoming Controller of BBC Two.